There Are Many Ways to Use Convertkit to Market Art Automatically With Email Marketing

 Blend Broadcasts or Keep Them Separate—You Have Options

 Your autoresponder sequence and regular email marketing need not be mutually exclusive.
 You can start a welcome series to introduce new subscribers to your messages, and during the sequence, you can also send them broadcast emails that go to your entire audience.
 That said, many marketers make it a common practice to put a “Do Not Disturb” tag on subscribers in a sequence.
 The tag automatically filters them from receiving other broadcasts or sequences until the current series is completed.
-The tag comes off when they buy the art promoted in the series or the sequence ends.
+Finally, the tag comes off when they buy the art promoted in the series or the sequence ends.

 How to Write the Perfect Autoresponder Sequence